Energy-Sparks/energy-sparks/README.md

 ## More notes on environment creation

-* Create web version with sample app, but everything else you need (see below for options)
-* Once created set environment variables - get existing ones by runnig ```eb printenv``` and then set them on the new environment (easiest to have a branch which is configured as a default to use new environment using ```.elasticbeanstalk/config.yml```) using ```eb setenv THIS_VAR=x THAT_VAR=y``` etc
-* Check environment variables through web console (AWS_ACCESS_KEY usually requires adding manually)
-* Check SSH works
-* Whilst SSH'd - set up NPM fontawesome pro config if required
-* Then deploy actual branch
-* Set up DNS in Route 53
-* Set up cert and get it to create DNS record
-* Wait for it to be validated, then add to load balancer
+* Using the actions drop down, click Create Environment
+* Choose Web server environment and click Continue
+* Choose an environment name, normally we are using the AWS linux platform version, along with test or prod, i.e. prod-2-10-1 or test-2-8-7
+* Choose preconfigured platform of Ruby
+* Leave the application code setting as the Sample Application
+* Click 'Configure More Options' and set up:

-### capacity:
+### Capacity:

 environment: Load balanced (1 - 1)
- add classic load balance

 ### Load Balancer:

-Classic load balancer
+  * Choose a Classic load balancer
-Add Listener - Listener Port 443
+  * Add Listener - Listener Port 443
                   Listener Protocol HTTPS
                   Instance Port 80
                   Instance Protocol HTTP
+  * Add certificate (this can be a temporary one for now as we'll change it later to the right one)

 ### Instances: